If you love hi-fi gear, you’re not gonna love this…

 Important Case Updates

 Update, April 2024.
 Guess what?
 Two of Perth’s worst repairers have recently just found themselves in Magistrates Court and LOST.
-One didn’t even turn up to court, that’s how much respect he has for due process.
-Finally, people are taking action and about time too.
-WELL DONE to both brave individuals for standing up for themselves, bringing their cases and winning!
-More power to you.
+One didn’t even turn up to court in a sign of how much respect he has for the customer and legal process.
+Finally, people are taking action, WELL DONE to both brave individuals for standing up for themselves, bringing their cases and winning!

 Update, March 2024.
 The individual responsible for so much of the carnage on this page including cases # 1, 10, 13, 14, 18, 19, 20 and others was recently taken to court over the destruction of multiple pieces of equipment worth many thousands of dollars by a brave victim not prepared to let it go.
 His case was heard on 12 March 2024.
-Mr RFW LOST THAT CASE and was found liable for all damages!
-Bravo to the brave citizen who brought the case for standing up for what’s right.
-Oh, and I have the transcripts…!
+Mr RFW LOST THAT CASE and was found liable for all damages.
+Bravo to the individual who brought the case and for standing up for what’s right.
+Oh, and as Chris Hansen would say, I have the transcripts..!

 Update, November 2023.
 Regarding cases # 1, 10, 13, 14, 18, 19, 20 and others: We need to stop the individual responsible for all this carnage from destroying hi-fi equipment.
-By ‘we’ I mean all of us as a hi-fi community, not just Liquid Mike and a couple of brave customers.
-Regrettably, I can no longer offer service and support to folks who engage or recommend this individual whilst being aware of the issues and overwhelming evidence presented below.
-Remember – you get what you pay for, the poor man pays twice, good work ain’t cheap, cheap work ain’t good, etc. Thanks for your support!
+‘We’ means all of us as a community, not just Liquid Mike and a couple of brave customers.
+Regrettably, I can no longer assist or support folks who engage or recommend this individual whilst being aware of the issues and overwhelming evidence of their ineptitude.
+I don’t care how cheap they are, you get what you pay for.
+Thanks for your support!

 Update, 16 May 2023: We won, and everything stays, see case #16 for the details and the case #16 deeper holes postscript for the latest madness and a lesson in how not to conduct yourself.

 Update, 10 May 2023.
-The manufacturer of the equipment in case #16 has threatened me with what would be called a SLAPP lawsuit in the US, in an attempt to silence me and force me to remove images of his equipment he doesn’t want the public to see.
+The manufacturer of the equipment in case #16 has threatened me with what would be called a SLAPP lawsuit in the US, in an attempt to force me to remove images of his equipment he doesn’t want the public to see.
 We now have confirmation of who built the equipment and my guarantee that the images will remain visible.
-Should I name the business?
-Let me know in the comments!

 Disclaimer